Citipointe Christian College

 Citipointe Christian College, previously known as Christian Outreach College Brisbane (COCB), is a K-12 Christian independent day school located in Carindale, Queensland, Australia.
-It is allied to the Evangelical founding church of the Christian Outreach Movement, Citipointe Church.
+It is allied to the Pentecostal founding church of the Christian Outreach Movement, Citipointe Church.

 The school was the subject of public controversy in January 2022 when the college disseminated an enrolment contract requiring parents to agree with the school making male/female distinctions on the basis of sex rather than gender identity, and to agree to a statement of belief addressing matters of gender and sexuality.
 This controversy resulted in the contract being withdrawn and the principal stepping down.

 History

 The school that is now Citipointe Christian College was founded as Christian Outreach College Brisbane on 16 May 1978, four years after the establishment of the Christian Outreach Centre.
 Pastor Ian Feeney was the college's first headmaster, and its campus was initially at Kurilpa Street, West End.
 In 1982, the college relocated to its current campus at Wecker Road, Mansfield.
 In 1985, the fourth headmaster of the college Pastor Ron Woolley was appointed.
 By 1990, the campus included three buildings: A Block, an expanded B Block, and Kurilpa.
 Throughout the 1990s, four more buildings were constructed including a library; an oval was also made out of an acquired neighbouring property.
 Construction continued throughout the 2000s, including a science centre opened in 2006.

 In 2018, Pastor Brian Mulheran was appointed principal of the school; he stood down from this position to take leave in February 2022.
 On March 31, he formally resigned his role.